Non-density of small points on divisors on abelian varieties and the Bogomolov conjecture: Introduction

 \subsection{Bogomolov conjecture for curves}

 Let $K$ be a function field or a number field.
-Here, a function field means the function field of a normal projective variety over an algebraically closed field $k$.
+Here, a function field means the function field of a normal projective variety of positive dimension over an algebraically closed field $k$.
 We fix an algebraic closure $\overline{K}$.
 We consider the heights on projective varieties over $\overline{K}$ (cf. \S~\ref{sect:NC}).

 Let $C$ be a smooth projective curve of genus $g \geq 2$ over $\overline{K}$ and let $J_C$ be the Jacobian variety of $C$.
 Fix a divisor $D$ on $C$ of degree $1$ and let $ \jmath_{D} : C \hookrightarrow J_C $ be the embedding defined by $\jmath_D (x) := x - D$.
 For any $P \in J_{C} \left( \overline{K} \right)$ and any $\epsilon \geq 0$, set